Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 3. Creation of a separate Pakistan:

-According to Mountbatten’s declaration for Indian Independence Act, India was partitioned on August 14, 1947, and two different states India and Pakistan emerged.
+According to Mountbatten’s declaration for the Indian Independence Act, India was partitioned on August 14, 1947, and two different states India and Pakistan emerged.

 Muhammad Ali Jinnah and Liaquat Ali Khan became the Governor and Prime Minister respectively.